Walgreens goes to trial in Florida lawsuit on opioids

 ST. PETERSBURG, Fla.
 (AP) — Most of the defendants in Florida’s lawsuit over the opioid epidemic have settled for more than $870 million, according to the state attorney general.
 One remains: Walgreens Co. is not giving up.

 A jury has been seated in Pasco County, Florida, just north of Tampa, to hear the state’s case against Walgreens, a huge drug store chain with more than 9,000 outlets on streetcorners throughout the country.
-Opening statements are set for early next week.
+Opening statements were set for Monday.

 The Deerfield, Illinois-based company says it will not settle.